Choosing a Nonprofit Name: Seven Common Mistakes and How to Get it Right

 One of the most common mistakes nonprofits make when going through the naming process is deciding (without research to back it up) that a creative or clever name is the best option.
 While a unique or catchy name can help your organization stand out, it’s important to remember that your nonprofit’s name should also be clear and easy to remember.

-In keeping with the example above, names like “Access for All” or “Equity Education Foundation” may not be as creative, but they clearly communicate what your organization is all about, and can take some of the pressure off of your messaging and marketing to do the job alone.
+In keeping with the example above, names like “Access for All” or “Equity Education Foundation” may not be as creative, but they clearly communicate your organization’s purpose and relieve some pressure from your messaging and marketing efforts.

 Mistake #2: Deciding A Descriptive Nonprofit Name is Always Best